Ronny Leonel Paulino

 By 2005, House and Kendall were also gone, leaving Paulino only behind Cota, Doumit and newly signed Benito Santiago on the organizational depth chart.
 When Santiago quit the team early in the year, Paulino moved up another notch.
 He hit .292/.350/.435 for Altoona and .315/.372/.538 after being called up to AAA to take Doumit's place there.
 Overall, he homered 19 times.
 He was selected to play for the Dominican Republic in the 2006 World Baseball Classic and performed well, going 2 for 6 with a double and three walks as one of three Dominican backstops in the tournament.
 He made his debut with Pittsburgh late that season, going 2-for-4 in 2 games.

 Paulino hit .490/.490/.837 with a team-leading 15 RBI in 17 games in Grapefruit League play entering the final preseason game in 2012, when he added two more RBI though his average fell to .481.
-He was designated the #5 batter on opening day with Freddy Sanchez starting the year injured and Jason Bay moving up to the #3 slot in the order.
+He was the 5th hitter on Opening Day with Freddy Sanchez starting the year injured and Jason Bay moving up to the #3 slot in the order.
 Paulino started the year slowly and was dropped in the order.
 He finished with a .263/.314/.398 batting line; his power was up (25 doubles, 11 homers) but the lower average and OBP dropped his OPS+ to 83.